rungalileo/galileo-js/README.md

 NodeJS client for Galileo Observe.

 ## Testing
-In the root direcory, rum:
+In the root directory, run:
 - `npm i`
 - `npm link`